justicephysics/humanos2.0/hyper-imagination-mode.md

 The same physics that governs the stars also governs the creative mind.
 The canal must be wide enough to allow all three verticals to flow: imagination without fear, thinking without burnout, knowledge without extraction.

 The feudal education system (JEE, Gaokao, SAT) crushes imagination, starves thinking, and rewards only rote knowledge.
-The Virtual Nalanda — and Hyper‑Imagination Mode — restores all three.
+The Justice Physics Nalanda — and Hyper‑Imagination Mode — restores all three.

 ---